-With ever-more complex trading agreements being created in an already vast and competitive market, the ability to efficiently maintain pricing flexibility between manufacturers and distributors has become essential.
-That is why Enable is pleased to announce a new DealTrack feature that we are calling ‘special pricing collaboration’.
+With ever-more complex special pricing agreements being created in an already vast and competitive market, the ability to efficiently maintain pricing flexibility between manufacturers and distributors has become essential.

-For over a decade, our rebate management software has helped merchants, buying groups, wholesale distributors and retailers to drive mutually profitable growth with suppliers, whilst improving cash flow and reducing risk.
+Both supplier and customer rebate have been prominent for many years.
+Their aim is incentivising purchases and sales and protecting profit margins.
+A focus on rebate management has helped merchants, buying groups, wholesale distributors and retailers to drive mutually profitable growth with suppliers whilst improving cash flow and reducing risk.

-With SPAs gaining in popularity, and the inherently collaborative nature of these pricing mechanisms, Enable in investing in a new software product that allows manufacturers and distributors to implement and administer these deals in a seamless and automated manner.
+With SPAs gaining in popularity, and the inherently collaborative nature of these pricing mechanisms, the industry needs to adapt to the times and adopt a more collaborative approach so that these deals can be implemented and administered in a seamless and efficient manner.

 In simple terms, a special pricing agreement is:

-The prices offered might even be loss making for the distributor without the support from the manufacturer.
-A defined market segment might be a specific contractor or installer, a specific geography, or even a specific installation location or site, with the product range being discounted often restricted too.
+The prices offered might even be loss making for the distributor without the support that they claim from the manufacturer.
+The manufacturer themselves is likely to be making less profit, but still achieves a sustainable net net profit along with the benefit of increased sales.
+The defined market segment previously referred to might be a specific contractor or installer, a specific geography, or even a specific installation location or site.
+The product range that is being discounted is often restricted too.

 Typically, SPAs are negotiated between a sales person in the distributor’s branch or pricing department and the manufacturer’s field sales team.
 Some SPAs are initiated by the manufacturer, some by the distributor, and some by the benefitting contractor or installer.

 The possible varieties of SPAs differ depending on the specific manufacturer and distributor involved and the industry that each may be operating in.
 Although many of these varieties exist, the UK building materials sector typically grapples with three main varieties: